 The AA Master Directions issued by RBI and Technical Specifications published by ReBIT provide an overarching framework to guide dos and don’ts of participants in the AA network.

-Such “procedural decisions” (henceforth referred to as “guidelines”) are the product of community-deliberations in one or more of the steering committee and/or working groups that Sahamati organises.
+Such “procedural decisions” (henceforth referred to as “guidelines”) are the product of community deliberations in one or more of the steering committees and/or working groups that Sahamati organizes.

 Guidelines agreed to

-All guidelines that reach a stage of agreement (“Is Finalised”), are expected to be adhered to, by all community members.
-Modifications to such guidelines, based on newer market feedback or regulatory guidance, is of course, to be handled from time to time.
+All guidelines that reach a stage of agreement (“Is Finalised”) are expected to be adhered to by all community members.
+Modifications to such guidelines, based on newer market feedback or regulatory guidance, are, of course, to be handled from time to time.

 Such guidelines usually would also make their way into checklists that guide implementations.
 Optionally, some of these guidelines may be incorporated in future versions of the AA Ecosystem Participation Terms.

 However, the incorporation or otherwise, into checklists and the Participation Terms has no bearing on the expectation of adherence.
 Once a guideline reaches a stage of agreement, it is expected to be adhered to, in good faith, by all community members.

 Guidelines that are still under deliberation are also expected to be implemented in a spirit of consensus.
 In other words, the fact that a guideline is under deliberation implies that there is a need felt for a harmonious understanding and implementation of that aspect.